Stop operating. Start owning.

 With Bench

-Zig catches the missed call, tees up the callback, and works the lead until you call it.
+Zig flags the missed call, drafts the callback, and keeps the lead warm until you call it.
+You approve.
+You own the close.

 Before